Team

 Ali Mir, Director

-Ali holds an M.Phil in Development Studies from the University of Cambridge, and a B.A (Hons) Economics from McMaster University.
+Mr. Mir holds an M.Phil from the University of Cambridge and a B.A (Hons) Economics from McMaster University.

 Todd Stepanuik